 So, how does the Metaverse fit into this year’s blockchain trends?

 “One of the crucial aspects of the Metaverse design is decentralization, which would allow for transparency and seamless access to the Metaverse.
-What better way to create such decentralized networks than with blockchain?” commented Dev Sharma, CEO of Blockwiz, a leading crypto marketing agency.
+What better way to create such decentralized networks than with blockchain?” commented Dev Sharma, CEO of Blockwiz, a leading web3 marketing agency.

 Metaverse relies on blockchain capabilities in addition to decentralization to ensure user leadership privileges and verifiable provenance.
 Most importantly, leveraging the blockchain infrastructure integrates the metaverse economies into the larger crypto economy.